alex-rind/Daylight-Calendar-ICS/README.md

 This is a dynamically generated .ics calendar that you can host and subscribe to in Google Calendar, iCal, or other calendar software.

+This will create two events for each day of the current year:
+- The sunrise event extends from nautical twilight to the given zenith setting.
+- The sunset event extends from the given zenith setting to nautical twilight.
-Not only will it provide an event each day with the appropriate sunrise and sunset time, it will show the length of the day in hours/minutes as well as in a percent (of 24 hours) and the solar noon for that day.
+In the sunrise's description, it will show the length of the day in hours/minutes as well as in a percent (of 24 hours).
 It will also give a percentile compared to the shortest and longest days of the year!

 ## Options